-As a result of the evolutional change in the PPM environment, all three stakeholder groups have realized growth and demand from business segments and corporate entities that have previously remained untapped.
-Although this is great for business and the PPM competencies, organizations still have to justify spending capital to acquire technology and mentorship knowledge to fully leverage these capabilities.
-Organizations are expecting measurable Return on Investment (ROI) in regard to the capital costs associated with implementing this type of solution.
-Project 2010 serves as the vehicle to immediately bring the benefits of PPM to projects in-flight, and creates long term returns with alignment to organizational objectives.
+As a result of the evolutional change in the PPM environment, all three stakeholder groups have realized growth and demand from previously untapped business segments and corporate entities.
+Although this is great for business and the PPM competencies, organizations still have to justify spending to acquire technology and mentorship knowledge to fully leverage these capabilities.
+Organizations are expecting measurable return on investment (ROI) in regard to the capital costs associated with implementing this type of solution.
+Project 2010 can bring the benefits of PPM to projects in flight and creates long-term returns with alignment to organizational objectives.

-We must therefore address PPM from a business perspective and help the key users (via their functional role) understand how to leverage Project Server, both now and as they and their organizations mature with the product.
+We must therefore address PPM from a business perspective and help key users (via their functional role) understand how to leverage Project Server, both now and as they and their organizations mature with the product.

-This section will cover examples from six different perspectives and will highlight scenarios such as initial product entry points, growth options, and assisting diverse stakeholders with challenges that may not be readily visible to those stakeholders.
-This paper is not designed as a technical how-to or a step by step feature review.
+This section covers examples from six different perspectives and highlights scenarios such as initial product entry points, growth options, and assisting diverse stakeholders with challenges that may not be visible to them.
+This chapter is not designed as a technical how-to or a step-by-step feature review.
 It is designed to showcase best practices and focus stakeholders on understanding how to get the most business value from Project Server 2010.

-The Perspectives
+Perspectives

 This section contains six viewpoints—perspectives that serve as an analysis—related to how and why Microsoft Project 2010 is being selected, implemented and leveraged to meet corporate business needs.
-These perspectives are developed from information realized since the 2010 version release in May 2010, and will help you gain valuable insight whether you are looking to buy, deploy, or serve as the provider of Project 2010 solutions.
+These perspectives are developed from information acquired since the 2010 version release in May 2010 and provide valuable insights, whether you are looking to buy, deploy, or serve as the provider of Project 2010 solutions.
+The six perspectives are:

 1. Microsoft Project 2010 Points of Entry and Scalability: Planned and Organic Growth of Technology and Process Systems